Nation Search Virus

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and remove "Nation Search" (AVG Nation Search).

-If you continue to have problems with redirects to search.nation.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the nation search virus, reset your Internet Explorer settings to default.

 Windows Vista and Windows 7 users: Click the Windows logo, in the start search box type "inetcpl.cpl" and click enter.
 In the opened window click the "Advanced" tab, then click Reset.